kthcloud/console/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to the source code and modify it to your needs.
+Feel free to use the source code and modify it to your needs.

 See the [LICENSE](LICENSE) file for details.